bala-bhanu-prakash/NLP-Telugu/README.md

 # NLP-Telugu
-developped a nlp procedure to predict next word in telugu sentences
+developed a nlp procedure to predict next word in telugu sentences